monthly-automation/monthly-browser-automation/README.md

 - `requirements.txt` – Lists all Python dependencies.
 Add any new packages here and keep it up to date.
 - `.github/workflows/monthly.yml` – GitHub Actions workflow for scheduled automation.
 Update this if you change environment variables, dependencies, or the automation schedule.
 - `.env` variables are in GitHub secrets.

+## Automations

+### Bol
+Uses account client id with api credentials to retrieve files through api calls.

+### Amazon
+The api is not available for this so a `playwright` script is used to simulate a headless browser that follows the similar steps a user would.